 This rocky area, which cannot be visited in the original game but is still present as a cut content, is quite vast and full of dangers that you must face without the gift of foresight.
 In fact, Shulk has lost the ability to see the future and this leads to a change of approach in the clashes, now even more tactical.
 Another substantial change is theabsence of Group Assaults, replaced by collective attacks in collaboration with Kino and Nene, the two nopons of the party.

-Finally, the epilogue stands around a more than good length: if they are enough to complete the plot alone 10 / 12 hours, completing each subquest and finding all the sponsors 20 hours are safely passed.
+Finally, the epilogue is around a more than good length: if to complete the plot alone they are enough 10 / 12 hours, completing each subquest and finding all the sponsors 20 hours are safely passed.

 Xenoblade Chronicles Definitive Edition, ultimately